What is Bluetooth?

 A wireless connection is always less secure than a wired communication.
 Do you remember the old spy movies that showed secret agents connecting phone cables to listen to people talk?
 Interrupting cable communication is relatively difficult.

 How secure is Bluetooth?
-Like Wi-Fi, communications are also encrypted, and there are many other security features.
+Like Wi-Fi, communications and many other security features are also encrypted.

 This is called device-level security.
-You can also limit the actions that different Bluetooth devices can do with other devices using so-called service-level security.
+Using so-called service-level security, you can also limit the actions that different Bluetooth devices can do with other devices.

-Criminals are constantly more sophisticated; You’ve probably heard of bluebugging (people downloading your Bluetooth device without your knowledge), bluejacking (when people send messages to other people’s devices, often for advertising purposes), and bluesnarfing (downloading data from there. someone else’s device via Bluetooth) and there are undoubtedly other ways to hack Bluetooth networks.
+Criminals are constantly more sophisticated.
+You’ve probably heard of bluebugging (people downloading your Bluetooth device without your knowledge), bluejacking (when people send messages to other people’s devices, often for advertising purposes), and bluesnarfing (downloading data from there. someone else’s device via Bluetooth).
+There are undoubtedly other ways to hack Bluetooth networks.

-However, in general, as long as you take reasonable and rational precautions when using a Bluetooth device in public places, you shouldn’t be overly concerned about safety.
+However, as long as you take reasonable and rational precautions when using a Bluetooth device in public places, you shouldn’t be overly concerned about safety.

 Is Bluetooth better or worse than Wi-Fi?